KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 **Installation Method:** TSLPatcher, Loose-File Patch

+:::warning
+Usage Warning
-**Usage Warning:** It's possible, if using auto level-up, to miss the feats to equip weapons and basic light armor while using this mod, unless you use the patch.
+:   It's possible, if using auto level-up, to miss the feats to equip weapons and basic light armor while using this mod, unless you use the patch.
 Make sure to install it!

 ___